Implement a Successful Rule-Based System for Process Automation in Your Company

 3. Human Expert Interaction

 Human expert interaction (HEX) refers to systems that employ human experts in their development and operation.
-HEX systems require human expertise in order to operate effectively; however, they do not require as much detailed knowledge about the subject matter as other types of rule-based systems.
+HEX systems require human expertise to operate effectively; however, they do not require as much detailed knowledge about the subject matter as other types of rule-based systems.

 4. Knowledge bases